cloudinary/cloudinary_gem/README.md

 ### CarrierWave Integration

+**Note:** Starting from version 1.1.0 the CarrierWave database format has changed to include the resource type and storage type.
+The intergation is backward compatible with the previous format.
+To use the old format override use_extended_identifier? on the Uploader and return false.

 Cloudinary's Ruby GEM includes an optional plugin for [CarrierWave](https://github.com/jnicklas/carrierwave).
 If you already use CarrierWave, simply include `Cloudinary::CarrierWave` to switch to cloud storage and image processing in the cloud.

     class PictureUploader < CarrierWave::Uploader::Base